Why are Bangladeshi students protesting? – DW – 07/18/2024

 "Our country's employment situation is very poor, and the economic situation is not good.
 Students see the reinstatement of the job quotas in such a situation as an attack on their livelihood," he said.

 "If the government wants, it can revise the circular about the quota system and solve the issue immediately.
-The court has left the option to change the ratio or percentage of the quotas open," Nazrul said.
+The court has left the option to change the ratio or percentage of the quotas open."

 Edited by: Wesley Rahn